 Skip to content

-Red, White & Blue Breakfast Charcuterie Board
+Red, White & Blue Charcuterie Board

 Fourth of July is a holiday made for backyard gatherings with your friends— so why complicate hosting with elaborate dishes when this red, white and blue charcuterie board is so simple?